 05 of 07

-If you’re in the market for a higher-end air mattress without a frame, this AeroBed with a quilted topper gets high marks from users.
-It comes in full and queen sizes, and the removable foam topper helps eliminate that rubbery, clinical feel that most air mattresses have.
+If you’re in the market for a higher-end air mattress without a frame, this Serta with a quilted topper gets high marks from users.
+It comes in queen and twin sizes, and the removable topper helps eliminate that rubbery, clinical feel that most air mattresses have.
+There are also 35 built-in air coils to provide a more supportive feel.

 06 of 07